javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 Note that the methods use `===` comparison.
 So, if we look for `false`, it finds exactly `false` and not the zero.

-If we wan to check for inclusion, and don't want to know the exact index, then `arr.includes` is preferred.
+If we want to check for inclusion, and don't want to know the exact index, then `arr.includes` is preferred.

 ### find and findIndex